SAVE THE DATE: JULY 14-16, 2026

-Now in its 12th year, ACADA’s Maritime & Arctic Security & Safety Conference (MASS) has solidified its place as the signature event for exploring the challenges and opportunities associated with northern and maritime environments.
+Heading into its 13th year, ACADA’s Maritime & Arctic Security & Safety Conference (MASS) has solidified its place as the signature event for exploring the challenges and opportunities associated with northern and maritime environments.
 Hosted by the Atlantic Canada Aerospace & Defence Association (ACADA), MASS dives into the topic of emerging threats and how Canadian companies are leading the way to provide a safe, secure, and successful future for Canada, North America, and the world with their innovative products, services, and research in this three-day international event.

-Now in its 12th year, ACADA’s Maritime & Arctic Security & Safety Conference (MASS) has solidified its place as the signature event for exploring the challenges and opportunities associated with northern and maritime environments.
+Entering into its 13th year, ACADA’s Maritime & Arctic Security & Safety Conference (MASS) has solidified its place as the signature event for exploring the challenges and opportunities associated with northern and maritime environments.
 Hosted by the Atlantic Canada Aerospace & Defence Association (ACADA), MASS dives into the topic of emerging threats and how Canadian companies are leading the way to provide a safe, secure, and successful future for Canada, North America, and the world with their innovative products, services, and research in this three-day international event.

 200+ attendees • 15+ exhibitors • Networking breaks • Facilitated B2B/B2G meetings • 10+ expert panels and presentations • Global attendee and speaker list • Panel discussions on trending topics • Breakthrough R&D presentations